MicrocontrollersDev/Hitboxes/README.md

 # HitBoxes
-Allows you to edit the F3 + B Vanilla hitboxes.
+A mod for [OneConfig](https://github.com/Polyfrost/OneConfig) that allows you to edit the Vanilla hitboxes in an advanced and unique way.

-## Usage
-This mod is made for OneConfig.

-### Features
-This edition of Hitboxes is _NOT_ the one that allows you to cheat.

 ![](https://i.imgur.com/6FHGaVS.png)

+## Features
+### This edition of Hitboxes is _NOT_ the one that allows you to cheat.

 - Ability to have dashed hitboxes.
 - Ability to multiply the length of an entity's look vector